They built a low watt amplifier inside a wooden English Leather Cologne box that distorted like all get out.

-Unlike the Bassman, the G40V came with a preamp volume and master volume control.
+Unlike the original tweed Bassman, the G40V came with a preamp volume and master volume control.
 Like the Bassman, it had treble, middle, bass and presence potentioments.
 There was no standby switch.
 The stock 8 ohm, 10” speaker was rated at 80 watts.
 The tube sockets were ceramic, which was a very unusual feature for a low priced amplifier.

 The amp was originally offered at $199 and as the years went on the price got up to $329.
 This was all housed in a 14” X 9” X 11” package that weighed around 28 lbs.
-When played through a larger speaker cabinet, the bass and midrange perked up and gave this amp some bottom.
+When played through a larger speaker cabinet, the bass and midrange perk up and gave this amp some very nice bottom.
 It had speaker jacks for 4 or 8 ohms.
 Interestingly, the cabinet is very similar in size and shape to the one used for the 30/60.

 Kager launched his own brand called Sundown Amplifiers, which had a brief following.
 He was the force behind Reverend Amps.
 He has consulted for Fender, Yamaha, Mesa Boogie, Tone King, and Soldano.
 Kager runs an electronic repair company in New Jersey known as Central Jersey Music Service.

 If you check out the picture of him you may note that one of his small Sundown combo amps looks surprisingly similar to the Pignose G40V and an amp that Reverend Guitars used to offer.